 \begin{thm} For $\mathbb{D}_{n,q}$ with $0\leq \nu<N-1$ and all $1\leq t\leq \nu+1$, $W_{i_t}$ is generated as a $\C{}[x,y]^{\mathbb{D}_{n,q}}$ module by $(xy)^{i_{t}}$ and $w_2^{\Delta_t}w_3^{\Gamma_t}$, and so is special.
 Alternatively we can take as generators $(xy)^{i_{t}}$ and $v_2^{\Delta_t}v_3^{\Gamma_t}$. \end{thm} \begin{proof} We restrict ourselves to proving the generators $(xy)^{i_{t}}$ and $w_2^{\Delta_t}w_3^{\Gamma_t}$ by using $\tt{D}_1$; the other generators follow immediately from the proof below by making the substitutions $w_2\mapsto v_2$ and $w_3\mapsto v_3$ throughout and working with $\tt{D}_2$ instead.

-We firstly verify the case $W_{i_N}$ then proceed by induction on decreasing $t$.
-To prove the $W_{i_N}$ case we split into 2 subcases:\\ \emph{Case 1:} $\alpha_N=2$.
-Let $f\in W_{i_N}$ and consider $fw_2^{c_{l_N}}w_3^{d_{l_N}}$; its an invariant and so view it as sums of cycles at the vertex $W_{i_N}$.
+We first verify the case $W_{i_N}$, then proceed by induction on decreasing $t$.
+To prove the $W_{i_N}$ case, let $f\in W_{i_N}$, and split into 2 subcases:\\ \emph{Subcase 1:} $\alpha_N=2$.
+Consider $w_2^{c_{l_N}}w_3^{d_{l_N}}f$.
+It is an invariant, so we can view it as a sum of cycles at the vertex $W_{i_N}$.
 These must all leave the vertex, so since there are only 2 arrows out we can write